top of page

 • Diverse social supports (emotional, tangible, informational, belonging)

 As part of the webinar, Dr. Mahoney provided attendees with a toolkit to overcome anxiety.
-She offers a wide range of resources and techniques, while also emphasising the role of patience and commitment, saying: “The most important part is to treat these things as if they are a muscle … it takes time… but it can be done.”
+She offers a wide range of resources and techniques while emphasizing the role of patience and commitment.
+“The most important part is to treat these things as if they are a muscle … it takes time… but it can be done,” she says.

 Here are some of the techniques and resources she recommends: